 "Complex coding and testing takes time.
 And ethereum is live so it's essential to be sure no changes are breaking."

-Ethereum is currently trading at $207, after it surged and broke the $200 resistance against the US Dollar.
-The question now remains if the bearish sentiment continue for the pair in the coming days.
+Ethereum is currently trading at $207 after it surged and broke the $200 resistance against the US Dollar.
+The question now remains if the bearish sentiment continues for the pair in the coming days.
 For more insight you can refer to our Ethereum Price Weekly Analysis, or watch today's video analysis of 7marketz group:

 What is next?

 The EIPs that have been described above all have a certain level of impact on the Ethereum system.
 These proposals are expected to shape the progress of Ethereum in the future, as they are related to a number of wider goals that are planned way ahead.

 As of the moment, each of the proposals is being tested, and in the coming weeks, there will be a peer review and implementation of them.
 According to the core developer of Ethereum, Nick Johnson, technically "anyone can contribute tests" to a global test suite.
 This can be tested against all client implementations.
 Yet, it is understood that Ethereum clients do not need to wait for these tests to take place in order to implement the code of their own.